YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 With the confidence gained from the earlier success, in the subsequent two days I found and encoded the [Robbers Problem](robbers) in OCanren.
-This problem again (like the Jeep Problem) requires using tabling to avoid getting lost in loops, and benefits from mixed functional-relational programming.
-Injection and projection becomes more natural for me now, but the correct way to pattern match injected pairs was not found until some surprise and observation.
+This problem again (like the Jeep Problem) required using tabling to avoid getting lost in loops, and benefitted from mixed functional-relational programming.
+Injection and projection became more natural for me, but the correct way to pattern match injected pairs was not found until some surprise and observation.
 This was my second original contribution to the OCanren sample collection.